Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Implementation and Evaluation

 \subsection{Evaluation on CIFAR-10 dataset}

-We evaluate our proposed secure framework using images with dimension 32 $\times$ 32 $\times$ 3 (height, width, channels) from the CIFAR-10 dataset \cite{CIFARdataset}.
+We evaluate our proposed framework using images with dimension 32 $\times$ 32 $\times$ 3 (height, width, channels) from the CIFAR-10 dataset \cite{CIFARdataset}.
 The dataset consists of $60000$ colored images of size $32\times32$ pixels.
 The training and evaluation sets are two completely separated sets of images, containing 50000 and 10000 images, respectively, associated with $10$ classes.
-Adversaries wish to infer a common secret $S$ from the noisy encoded signals through their own channels, either individually (i.e., the non-colluding case), or by learning from the combination of the individual logits extracted by adversaries (i.e., the colluding setup).
-Hence, the common secret $S$ here is considered as the class of CIFAR-10 images with $|S| = L = 10$.
+Adversaries wish to infer a common secret $S$ from the received noisy encoded signals.
+Hence, the common secret $S$ here is considered as the class of images with $|S| = L = 10$.

-In the following experiments, we evaluate the performance of our proposed scheme during the inference phase.
-We also highlight that our proposed approach is \emph{generalizable} and performs well in different types of communication channels and eavesdropping scenarios.